Orange balloon with a string.

 2. Sasha (Sasha’s World): Sasha combines gaming content with vlogs that showcase her life as an autistic individual navigating everyday challenges while pursuing her passion for gaming.

-Female Youtubers with Autism: A Growing Presence
+Female YouTubers with Autism: A Growing Presence

-The landscape of female Youtubers with autism continues to expand as more women share their stories online.
+The landscape of female YouTubers with autism continues to expand as more women share their stories online.
 These creators contribute valuable perspectives that resonate deeply within both the autistic community and beyond.

-Notable Female Youtubers with Autism
+Notable Female YouTubers with Autism

 1. Jessica Kellgren-Fozard: As mentioned earlier, Jessica is not only an advocate but also a talented creator whose work spans multiple topics relevant to women on the spectrum.